Request Appointment New Patients Read Our Reviews

 • Clicking, struggling sounds during feeding

-Dr. Nauman prefers to perform a frenectomy as soon as the problem is discovered to prevent further problems down the line, like inability to perform proper oral hygiene, speech difficulties and orthodontic problems.
+The dentist prefers to perform a frenectomy as soon as the problem is discovered to prevent further problems down the line, like inability to perform proper oral hygiene, speech difficulties and orthodontic problems.
 The procedure can be performed at any age, but it’s easiest in infancy.

 How the frenectomy procedure works

 You’ll be relieved to know your baby’s feeding troubles can be solved with the simple frenectomy procedure.
-To perform a frenectomy, Dr. Nauman uses a precise laser to detach the extra tissue from beneath the lip or tongue — “untying” it and allowing the area to move freely during feeding.
+To perform a frenectomy, the dentist uses a precise laser to detach the extra tissue from beneath the lip or tongue — “untying” it and allowing the area to move freely during feeding.
 The procedure is quick, usually just about five minutes, and requires nothing more than a simple topical anaesthetic.

 After-care following frenectomy